 To focus manually, first set Focus Mode to MF (set in menu Shooting p.
 2 > Focus Mode).
 Focus mode selection can also be assigned to one of the seven positions in the Fn button menu (set in menu Custom p.
 2 > Function Button).

 Focusing manually is done using the control ring at the lens.
 Some people say that this is intuitive and provides a focusing experience similar to an camera with manual focus.
 Others, however, say that the experience is rather "indirect", since focusing is "by wire," and turning the wheel is rather tedious because there are no stops at the end (which a manual lens provides).
 All in all, I have to agree with the latter.
-I more or less hate manual focusing with the RX100.
+I more or less hate focusing manually with the RX100.

-For example, I never know, which direction to turn the control ring and where I am on the distance scale.
+For example, I never know, in which direction to turn the control ring and where I am on the distance scale.
 And except for the sharpness of the screen, the camera does not provide any information on the set distance.
 This is really a shame for such an otherwise well-made camera.
 Sony should have taken a look at the Leica X Vario, which does manual focusing so well that is "feels" manual, even though it is "by wire."
 And while it may not be possible to have a distance scale on the lens, as the X Vario has, there should at least be a scale on the screen.
 All our Ricoh cameras provide such a scale (including depth of field indicators).
 In particular, I want to know, when I reach infinity and when I reach the minimum distance when turning the ring.
 Since there is no feedback, I turn and turn the ring, until I think that the limit has been reached.
 That's really unbelievable!
 I also wonder, why Sony does not offer a quick "infinity" setting as the Ricoh cameras do.
 There are so many occasions (for example, shooting though a fence, shooting the sky), in which I would need this...